duckduckgo/duckduckgo-documentation/duckduckhack/frontend-reference/js-api-reference.md

 ## commifyNumber(value)

-Returns the comma seperated string representation of a number
+Returns the comma separated string representation of a number

 **Parameters**

-**value**: *number*, the number to comma seperate
+**value**: *number*, the number to comma separate

 Example: